Electric Vehicle Rebates & Incentives

 - Gains some of its driving power from a gasoline engine, and some from an electric motor and small battery pack.

-- Generates its energy through gasoline combustion.
+- Generates its energy from gasoline.
 However, unlike non-hybrid vehicles, an HEV also recovers and extends some of this energy.
 How?
 By recharging the batteries through “regenerative braking”.

 PHEV